LOGIX-ENG/PASMBTCP/README.md

 ### Capabilities:

 #### Modbus Specific to the End Device.
-These Are The Available Registers In A Typical Modbus Device Please Refer To Your Devices Manual For Details About Data Structures And Register Addresses
+These Are The Available Registers In A Typical Modbus Device.
+Please Refer To Your Devices Manual For Details About Data Structures And Register Addresses.

 | Function Code | Function Name | Address Range |
 |----------|----------|----------|